-The Canon EOS 800D (called Canon T7i in some regions) and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in February 2017 and September 2017.
+The Canon EOS 800D (called Canon T7i in some regions) and the Fujifilm X-E3 are two digital cameras that were officially introduced, respectively, in February 2017 and September 2017.
 The 800D is a DSLR, while the X-E3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

-An illustration of the physical size and weight of the Canon 800D and the Fujifilm X-E3 is provided in the side-by-side display below.
+The physical size and weight of the Canon 800D and the Fujifilm X-E3 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 800D – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is considerably smaller (32 percent) than the Canon 800D.
 Moreover, the X-E3 is substantially lighter (37 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the X-E3 are weather-sealed.